WHO unit finds 2,4-D herbicide 'possibly' causes cancer in humans

-(Reuters) - A widely used farm chemical used as a key ingredient in a new herbicide developed by Dow AgroSciences “possibly” causes cancer in humans, a World Health Organization research unit has determined.
+(Reuters) - A widely used farm chemical that is a key ingredient in a new herbicide developed by Dow AgroSciences “possibly” causes cancer in humans, a World Health Organization research unit has determined.

 The classification of the weed killer, 2,4-dichlorophenoxyacetic acid, known as 2,4-D, was made by the WHO’s International Agency for Research on Cancer (IARC).

-The IARC said it reviewed the latest scientific literature and decided to classify 2,4-D as “possibly carcinogenic to humans,” a step below the more definitive “probably carcinogenic” category but two steps above the “probably not carcinogenic” category.
+The IARC said it reviewed the latest scientific literature and decided to classify 2,4-D as “possibly carcinogenic to humans.”
+That is a step below the more definitive “probably carcinogenic” category but two steps above the “probably not carcinogenic” category.

-IARC’s findings on 2,4-D have been awaited by environmental and consumer groups that are lobbying U.S. regulators to tightly restrict the use of 2,4-D, as well as by farm groups and others that defend 2,4-D as an important agent in food production that does not need more restrictions.
+IARC’s findings on 2,4-D have been awaited by environmental and consumer groups that are lobbying U.S. regulators to tightly restrict its use, as well as by farm groups and others that defend 2,4-D as an important agent in food production that does not need more restrictions.

 In March, IARC said it had found another popular herbicide -glyphosate - was “probably carcinogenic to humans.”
-Glyphosate is the key ingredient in Monsanto Co’s Roundup herbicide and other products.
+Glyphosate, the world’s most widely used weed killer, is the key ingredient in Monsanto Co’s Roundup herbicide and other products.

 IARC classifications do not carry regulatory requirements but can influence regulators, lawmakers and the public.
 Following the glyphosate classification, some companies and government officials moved to limit glyphosate use.